ravithemore/ravithemore/README.md

 - 🎓A CSE sophomore at VIT Bhopal.
 - 🧠AI-ML Enthusiast.
 - 📺Interested in WEB DEVELOPMENT.
-- 🪧I am currently learning Data Structures and Algorithm's.
+- 🪧I am currently learnig Data Structures and Algorithm's.
 - 🎵Music.
 - 💻CODE➡ Eat😋 ➡ Sleep💤 ➡ Repeat🔁.
 - 🕹️A Machine that turns☕coffee into code.